THIS YEAR’S SESSION & WORKSHOPS:

 BLOCK ONE: 9:30 – 10:30

-2. Keys to Writing Great Young Adult & Middle Grade Fiction.
+2. Keys to Writing Great Young Adult & Middle Grade Fiction, taught by Madeline Smoot.
 Writing for children isn’t all that different from writing for adults.
 You still need great characters in interesting situations doing meaningful things.
 However, there are some genre specific things to keep in mind when crafting books for those readers under 18.

 BLOCK TWO: 10:45 – 11:50

-2. Everything You Need to Know About Agents and Query Letters.
+2. How to Write a Great Query Letter for Your Novel, taught by Carlie Webber.
 This workshop is a thorough crash course in dealing with literary agents.
 After quickly going over what an agent is and what they do for writers, we will discuss resources for finding agents, how to ID the best agents for you, query letter writing, as well as the most important things to do and not to do when dealing with representatives.

 LUNCH ON YOUR OWN: 11:50 – 1:15